standage/standage.github.io/content/pages/home.md

 ## Teaching

-My approach to teaching mirrors the way I personally learn: teach fundamental principles with very basic exercises, and then provide space to extend those principles and synthesize new knowledge, building on the basics.
+Most of my teaching experience has been on the topic of computational genomics at the graduate level.
-I have been involved in a teaching capacity in variety of courses and workshops, with content ranging from computational genomics to basic biology to scientific computing.
+I also participate frequently as an instructor for short workshops on basic literacy in software, data, and bioinformatics.

-See my [teaching statement]({filename}teaching.md) for additional details on my teaching and training activities.
+See my [teaching statement]({filename}teaching.md) for my teaching philosophy and my [curriculum vitae]({filename}cv.md) for additional details on my teaching and training activities.

 ## Software & Databases